 In what ways do the laws of the human sciences differ from those of the natural sciences?
-While the astute DP observer might quickly recognize this as a “knowledge question” and swiftly relegate it to the domain of a TOK course, for some it is an issue whose import extends deep into the heart of the social sciences themselves and is profoundly related to why so many real-world models – from economics to politics to management – have so often proved to be little short of disastrous.
+While the astute DP observer might quickly recognize this as a “knowledge question” and swiftly relegate it to the domain of a TOK course, for some it is an issue whose importance extends deep into the heart of the social sciences themselves and is profoundly related to why so many real-world models – from economics to politics to management – have so often proved to be little short of disastrous.

 Mark Bevir, Professor of Political Science at UC Berkeley, is a strong believer in the importance of focusing on the difference between the social sciences and natural sciences because he believes that answering that question points the way to dramatically increasing our social understanding.